scania-digital-design-system/tegel/CONTRIBUTING.md

 - **Project Overview**: The aim of Tegel Design system is to provide a set of reusable components that can be used in any project.
 The project is open source and we welcome contributions from the community.

 ## How to Contribute
 - **Types of Contributions**: There are different ways to contribute to the project.
-You can contribute by writing code, writing documentation, reporting bugs, requesting new features, or providing community support in our [Development support channel](https://teams.microsoft.com/l/channel/19%3a5e33f67fe502441f914fbcdc6e2548f5%40thread.skype/Development%2520support%2520-%2520Tegel?groupId=79f9bfeb-73e2-424d-9477-b236191ece5e&tenantId=3bc062e4-ac9d-4c17-b4dd-3aad637ff1ac).
+You can contribute by writing code, documentation, reporting bugs, requesting new features, or providing community support in our [Development support channel](https://teams.microsoft.com/l/channel/19%3a5e33f67fe502441f914fbcdc6e2548f5%40thread.skype/Development%2520support%2520-%2520Tegel?groupId=79f9bfeb-73e2-424d-9477-b236191ece5e&tenantId=3bc062e4-ac9d-4c17-b4dd-3aad637ff1ac).
 - **First-Time Contributors**: We recommend taking a look on the reported [issues](https://github.com/scania-digital-design-system/tegel/issues) here on GitHub.
 We consider a small bug or improvement a best candidate for first contribution.

 ## Before You Start